-Young dancer Sofia Chavez-Hyde recently participated in our Youth Term classes, a series of contemporary dance classes running throughout the school term for teens and kids to explore their creativity and improvisation skills.
+Young dancer Sofia Chavez-Hyde recently participated in our Contemporary Youth Course, a series of contemporary dance classes running throughout the school term for teens and kids to explore their creativity and improvisation skills.

 She spoke to us about what she learned during class with choreographer and teacher Omer Backley-Astrachan, including exploring new possibilities of movement and learning to let go in dance!

 Tell us a little about your dance background.

 I started dance when I was eight.
 I took one class a week at my local studio starting at the Sydney Dance Company school holiday workshops.
 I fell in love with dance and began to pick up hours.
 I still continue to grow as a dancer.
 Every studio I attend I feel I develop more and more.

 I am drawn to the way I feel when I dance.
 I feel I can be whoever I want to be.
 I love listening to dancers and choreographers speak about their love of dance.
 I love hearing all the different aspects which make up a passionate dancer.
 I love the way dance gives you something to offer to others.
 I’m drawn to everyone’s talent and the way they inspire me.

 Why did you decide to enrol in our Contemporary Youth Course?

 I first enrolled two years ago because I saw an opportunity to learn authentic contemporary dance with the incredible Dean Walsh at Sydney Dance Company.
 Mum encouraged me and told me it was a good opportunity.
 I was petrified, but the minute I entered the studio I knew I was going to grow as a dancer.

 What have you learned in our Contemporary Youth Course with your teacher Omer Backley-Astrachan in these eight weeks?